Visiting Halifax Borough Market

 The market is currently undergoing some changes, so if you visit you will see areas under construction.
 This is to kick-start a new lease of life for the building.
 We want to take it forward into the future so that it remains that strong beating heart for the community.

 As part of the Future High Streets Fund we will develop the market and the area around it.
-We will make some exciting changes, such as:
+So far, we have made some exciting changes and improvements, such as:

 For more details, please visit: Halifax Future High Streets (Calderdale Next Chapter).